Did you know that you use your subconscious mind every day — subconsciously?

 Your subconscious is the part of your awareness that rests just below the level of your conscious mind.
 The subconsciousness is often best described using the iceberg metaphor.
 If the conscious mind is the tip of the iceberg, the subconscious is everything below the surface.

 Memories in the subconscious data bank can burst into your active, conscious mind.
 A repressed desire to travel to a new country may lie in your subconscious without your being consciously aware.
 But sooner or later, that desire will manifest itself.

 So, what does the subconscious look like in action?
 Well, driving your car and simultaneously conversing with co-passengers is one.
-Typing in your old password in your phone every time you need to open it quickly is another.
+Typing in your old password on your phone every time you need to open it quickly is another.

 Information continuously gets transferred from the conscious to the subconscious.
-The mind possesses the ability to automatically retrieve experiences, lessons, and memories from the subconscious and bring it to the foreground of our awareness.
+The mind possesses the ability to automatically retrieve experiences, lessons, and memories from the subconscious and bring them to the foreground of our awareness.